AnIdiotsGuide/discordjs-bot-guide/understanding/roles.md

 ## ADDENDUM: Permission Names

-This is the list of internal permission names, used for `.hasPermission(name)` in the above examples:
+This is the list of internal permission names, used for `.has(name)` in the above examples:

 ```javascript
 {